belwalrohit642/Terraform-Script-to-Deploy-a-WordPress-Application/README.md

 ![10](https://github.com/belwalrohit642/Terraform-Script-to-Deploy-a-WordPress-Application/assets/96739082/05d9a907-1154-402a-9126-727e41ebea84)
 <br>

-To access phpmyadmin page used this url  `http://elastic-ipaddress:8080`.<br>
+To access phpmyadmin page used this URL  `http://elastic-ipaddress:8080`.
+And fill the login page with the URL of the AWS RDS endpoint, with username and with password<br>
 <br>
 ![11](https://github.com/belwalrohit642/Terraform-Script-to-Deploy-a-WordPress-Application/assets/96739082/0a531ca3-7d35-41a9-ba13-92a867a165a9)<br>